SwanHub/onelinktrta/README.md

 * Small things like the difference between '<% yield %>' and '<%= yield %>' are crucial to success as a developer.
 Attention to detail.
 In the above case, either everything appears or nothing appears.
 Quite a difference.

+* 2FA introduces a new set of authentication issues that likewise took some time to figure out.
+Finally, though, we've hooked up our repo to github.